 About the Author

-Dr. Harold I. Gullan is a noted historian and the author of well-received books on a wide variety of topics, from presidential parents to sports and political campaigns.
+Dr. Harold I. Gullan was a noted historian and the author of well-received books on a wide variety of topics, from presidential parents to sports and political campaigns.
 He is the coauthor of the popular View from the Booth: Four Decades with the Phillies with Chris Wheeler.